KI7MT/wspr-analytics/docs/index.md

 Pay close attention to the `README` files as they lay out how to setup the tools needed to run their respective scripts or application.

-## Basic Tool Requirements
+## Base Tool Requirements

->NOTE: During development, the wsprana package **is not** intended for pip installaiton
->yet, but will be.It should be checked out and run from source at present.

-You must have Python, Java, PySpark/Spark available from the command line.
+You must have Python, Java, PySpark / Spark (Scala) and SBT available from the command line.

-- Java openjdk version 1.8.0_275 or later
+- Java OpenJDK version 1.8.0_275 or later
-- Python 3.7+
+- Python 3.7 or 3.8, PyArrow has issues with 3.9 at present
 - PySpark from PyPi
 - Apache Arrow 2.0+
-- Scala 2.12+
+- Scala 2.12.12 - patch version 10,11,12,13 also work with Spark 3.0.1 / 3.1.1
 - Spark 3.0.1
-- PostgreSQL Database (local, remote, Docker, etc)
+- PostgreSQL Database (local, remote, Docker, Vagrant, etc)

-An easy way (on Linux / MacOS) to manage Java, Spark, Scala and SBT is through an management tool called [sdkman][].
-This tool allows one to install virtually any combination of tools you need without affecting your root file system.
-With the exception of Python, All the above requirements can be installed and managed via [sdkman][].

-For Python, the recomendation is to use [Anaconda Python][], the full version, as it provides all the analytics tooling you'll need for this project and more.
+- Optional ClickHouse High Performance Database

+>IMPORTANT: The Spark / Scala combinations are version sensitive.
+Check the [Spark][] download page for recommended version combinations if you deviate from what is listed here.
+As of this writing, Spark 3.0.1 and above was built with Scala 2.12.10.
+For the least amount of frustration, stick with what's known to work (any of the 2.12.xx series)

 ## Data Sources and Processing

-The primary data source will be the monthly [WSPRNet Archives][].
+The main data source will be the monthly [WSPRNet Archives][].
 At present, there is no plan to pull nightly updates.
-That could change if a reasonble API is identified.
+That could change if a reasonable API is identified.
+[WSPR Daemon][]

-The WSPR CSV tools will be used to convert the raw CSV files into a format better suited for parallel processing, namely, [Parquet][].
-Read speeds, storage footprints, and ingestion improve dramativaly with this storage format.
+The tools (apps/scripts) will be used to convert the raw CSV files into a format better suited for parallel processing, namely, [Parquet][].
+Read speeds, storage footprints, and ingestion improve dramatically with this storage format.
 However, there is a drawback, one cannot simply view a binary file as they can with raw text files.
-The original CSV will remain in place, but all bulk processing will be pulled from [Parquet][].
-During these transformations is where [PyArrow][] + [PySpark][] will earn it's keep.
+The original CSV will remain in place, but all bulk processing will be pulled from [Parquet][] or a high performance database such as [ClickHouse][].
+During these transformations is where [PyArrow][], [PySpark][] or [Spark][] will earn it's keep.

-## Persistant Storage
+## Persistent Storage

 A [PostgreSQL][] database server will be needed.
 There are many ways to perform this installation (local, remote, [Dockerize PostgreSQL][], [PostgreSQL with Vagrant][], etc).

-Whichever method you chose, it will be used extensively by many of the apps and scripts.
+## High Performance Database

+While [PostgreSQL][] is a highly-capabale RDMS, another database that is better suited to big data and extremely fast queries called [ClickHouse][] will be used.

+>It is column-oriented and allows to generate analytical reports using SQL queries in real-time.
+Blazingly fast,
+> Linearly scalable, Feature rich, Hardware efficient, Fault-tolerant, Highly reliable
+>
+><cite>[ClickHouse Organization][]</cite>

 ## Distribution Tabs